solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_03_Azure_MySQL.md

 ## Azure Database for MySQL Deployment Modes

 Azure provides both *Single Server* and *Flexible Deployment* modes.
 Below is a summary of these offerings.
+For a more comprehensive comparison table, please consult [this document.](https://docs.microsoft.com/azure/mysql/select-right-deployment-type)

 ### Single Server